fugashy/ankihelper/README.md

   # create scripts with each audio files
   for f in /tmp/cliped/*.mp3; do ankihelper audio "$f" to-script; done

-  # create table from the audio clips and the scripts
+  # create table from the audio clips and the scripts(the output path is /tmp/table.csv)
   ankihelper table from-audio-vtt-pairs /tmp/cliped /tmp/script

+  # remove duplicated rows
+  ankihelper table drop-duplocates /tmp/table.csv

+  # add a column that contain translations
+  ankihelper table add-trans /tmp/table.csv-dropped.csv
   ```

 ### Create a deck from a table